Create Analytics Apps

 Here’s what to do:

 - Make sure you’re in Analytics Studio.
-From the app picker at upper right, select Trailhead Data Manager If you don’t see it right away, scroll down a bit.
+From the app picker at upper right, select Trailhead Data Manager.
+If you don’t see it right away, scroll down a bit.

 - Click the Refresh DTC Data button.

-Check and Schedule the Dataflow
+Sync Data and Run the Dataflow

 - Make sure your Developer Edition org is open to Analytics Studio.